Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 - Understanding impact on staff interprofessional working

-- Evaluating the support offered to facilitate remote working (e.g. training, webinars, patient leaflets)
+- Evaluating the support offered to facilitate remote consultations (e.g. training, webinars, patient leaflets)

 - Effectiveness studies looking at clinical outcomes